chsu90/BackboneQuizRequireJs/README.md

 BackboneQuizRequireJs
 =====================

-This quiz app was built with
+This quiz app was built with:

 HTML.

 CSS.

 Javascript.